slint-ui/slint/docs/langref.md

 export { Button }
 ```

-In the above example, `Button` is usable from other .60 files, but `ButtonHelper` isn't.
+In the above example, `Button` is usable from other .slint files, but `ButtonHelper` isn't.

 It's also possible to change the name just for the purpose of exporting, without affecting its internal use: